 How Do I Use Cayenne Peppers on Plants?

-Make a Cayenne Pepper Spray
+Make a Cayenne Pepper Spray For Plants

 The best way to use cayenne pepper to deter animals is to make a spray and apply it to your plants.

 To make the spray you can either use fresh cayenne peppers from your garden or store.
 Or you can use the pepper flakes you may have bought.
+I’ve written a post that will help you grow some hot and spicy peppers in your garden.

 - Take 1 gallon of water and 2 tablespoons of the chopped up cayenne pepper or flakes in a cooking pan.